NOAA-GFDL/MDTF-diagnostics/doc/sphinx/fmwk_preprocess.rst

 Data layer: Preprocessing
 =========================

 This section describes the :doc:`src.preprocessor`, responsible for converting model data into the format requested by PODs, and the :doc:`src.xr_parser`, responsible for "cleaning" model metadata beforehand.
+These implement the **Preprocess** stage of the data request; see :doc:`fmwk_datasources` for an overview.

 Overview
 --------